We're here to help

 Free social work services

-We know that your legal needs are only part of a greater struggle.
-That's why we're the first and only firm to offer free social work services to clients.Find out more
+We know your legal needs are only part of a greater struggle.
+That’s why we were the first law firm in Australia to offer free social work services to its clients.Find out more

 Our class actions

 Sometimes to win, you need to act as a group.
 Whether it be a corporate wrongdoing, a defective product, or an immigration detention case - our Class Action lawyers have the know-how, experience and passion to provide accurate and timely advice.Find out more

 As one of Australia's leading trade union and labour movement law firms, we have a proud history of partnering with trade unions to defend workers' rights.
 Additionally, as a union member - you may be entitled to discounted access to legal services.